 Long time Manhattan resident recently relocated to Long Island City, Queens.

 Por último, hablo español mucho mejor que la mayoría de los Americanos.

 Unique traits: My imagination, hopefully.

-Hersona (short) Comedy When a developer’s personal shopping app mistakenly places cancelled orders, the team scrambles to prevent hundreds of gifts being sent to ex-girlfriends.
+Hersona (short/pilot) Comedy When a developer’s personal shopping app mistakenly places cancelled orders, the team scrambles to prevent hundreds of gifts being sent to ex-girlfriends.

 Blot Comedy A mischievous teenager’s lifestyle blows up when he watches the new neighbor's cats for two weeks, in the summer of 1996.
 Their empty house becomes his domain.

 Nomination - Best Unproduced Script, Madrid Film Festival

 Official Selection (top 10%), Beverly Hills Film Festival Screenplay Competition